nodetec/relayrunner/docs/relay/nostr-rs-relay/test.md

 # Test your Relay

-We'll use the cli tool `nak` to test our Relay.
+We'll use the CLI tool `nak` to test our relay.
 If you haven't installed it yet, you can do so by running:

 ```bash
 go install github.com/fiatjaf/nak@latest
 ```

-If you don't have go installed, you can download the latest release from the [releases page](https://go.dev/doc/install)
+If you don't have go installed, you can download the latest release from the [releases page](https://go.dev/doc/install "releases page")

 ## Test the Relay